 Students wishing to attend Oxbridge or study medicine have the opportunity to join a working group led by Mrs Abrey.
-The sessions take place every other Thursday afternoon in room 6 for an hour after school.
 The aim of these sessions is to prepare students for the application process, as achieving a place at these universities is a more complicated and competitive endeavour.
 Students will also have visits from Admissions Officers, where they will be given inside knowledge and advice about how to make their application as strong as possible.
 Other sessions will include personal statements, selecting appropriate work for application, interview preparation, independent learning and critical thinking, entrance exams and making informed choices.
 These sessions are appropriate for students who are on track to achieve 3 or 4 As at A level.

 Sixth Form students are encouraged to become mentors for younger pupils, in Year 7 and Year 11.
 They can support in lessons, through PAL, and in pastoral time, as mentors.
 Friendly Sixth Form mentors can provide the role model and practical assistance and experience a younger pupil may need.
 Not only that, but it also benefits the Sixth Formers themselves, both in developing confidence and people-skills, but also for UCAS and careers applications.